matteoproietti1/AirBbB_Analysis/README.md

 <img src="https://github.com/matteoproietti1/AirBnB_Analysis/assets/169601063/2c168cf9-690e-40e3-9b1b-5174c80adfda" alt="CheapExp" width="600">

 Also the number of listing is very different: Milan has very few listing for the neighbourhood, both in the cheapest and most expensive.
-In fact, Rome is 1st in ranking for number of AirBnB italy, so that is not surprising.
+In fact, Rome is 1st in ranking for number of AirBnB italy, so that is not surprising (number of neighbourhood groups in Rome is also lower, so, for this cause, listing in each of those is higher).

 --*Milan*--